kef1993/ScrapingData/setup.md

-In this tutorial, you will set up a scientific Python computing environment using the [Anaconda python distribution by Continuum Analytics](https://www.continuum.io/downloads).
+Before attending the course, you should set up a scientific Python computing environment using the [Anaconda python distribution by Continuum Analytics](https://www.continuum.io/downloads).
+This page describes how.

 ## Why Python?
 As is true in human language, there are hundreds of computer programming languages.
-While each has its own merit, the major languages for data science are Python and R. Both are good to know.
-Python has historically been more prominent outside of academia and for processing web data.
-Some cutting-edge statistical functions are only available in R libraries, while the most popular machine learning algorithms are likely to have more established Python libraries.
-Both are open source.
-Python code syntax can typically be read as if they were written in plain english, which makes the languages a useful tool for teaching and learning. but it is also very powerful language that is actively used in real-life research.
+While each has its own merit, the major languages for scientific computing are C, C++, R, MATLAB, Python, Java, and Fortran.
+MATLAB and Python are similar in syntax and typically read as if they were written in plain english.
+This makes both languages a useful tool for teaching but they are also very powerful languages and are very actively used in real-life research.
+MATLAB is proprietary while Python is open source.
+A benefit of being open source is that anyone can write and release Python packages.
+For science, there are many wonderful community-driven packages such as NumPy, SciPy, scikit-image, and Pandas just to name a few.